 Spring is here!
 Are you ready for the busy mowing season ahead?
-As a Grand Rapids, MI lawn mower shop, we understand that lawn equipment is an investment in your business.
+As a lawn mower shop in Grand Rapids, we understand that lawn equipment is an investment in your business.
 Whether you’re a large company with a fleet of riding lawn mowers or you’ve just entered the industry, you can trust us to have some of the best lawn mowers for what you need.

 Continue reading to learn how to prepare your lawn mower for spring.
-For more information, don’t hesitate to reach out to our municipal equipment company today for additional help.
+For more information, don’t hesitate to reach out to our municipal equipment company.

 - Change spark plug.

 - Clean or replace the air filter.